Here Comes the Boom: Release

-DVD was released in Region 1 in the United States on February 5, 2013, and also Region 2 in the United Kingdom on 18 March 2013, it was distributed by Sony Pictures Home Entertainment.
+Here Comes the Boom was released on DVD in Region 1 in the United States on February 5, 2013, and also in Region 2 in the United Kingdom on 18 March 2013, by Sony Pictures Home Entertainment.

 Reception

 Box office

 In its opening weekend, the movie earned $11.8 million in the domestic box office and ended its box office run with $73 million worldwide.

 Critical reception

 On Rotten Tomatoes, the film holds a rating of 42% based on 96 reviews.
 The website's consensus reads, "Here Comes the Boom benefits from Kevin James's genial presence, but the film doesn't deliver enough laughs to live up to its title – or enough satisfying plot to make up the difference."
-On Metacritic the film has a score of 40 out of 100, based on reviews from 26 critics, indicating "mixed or average" reviews.
+On Metacritic, the film has a score of 40 out of 100, based on reviews from 26 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 USA Today's Scott Bowles says the film "telegraphs every punch ... but when the comedy connects, it can deliver with funny force".
 He says, "The film suffers from too many side stories, but it does a nice job capturing the heavyweight battles of everyday folk."

 Michael Phillips of the Chicago Tribune writes: "Once it gets going and commits to its time-worn inspirational formula, it's not half-bad."
 Neil Genzlinger of The New York Times wrote: "If you can choke down the implausible notion that the doughy Kevin James would last more than five seconds in a mixed martial arts ring, Here Comes the Boom is a moderately enjoyable, nontaxing sort of comedy."

 John Anderson of Variety magazine wrote: "Hands of stone meet heads of air in Here Comes the Boom, a sports story so daffy it may as well star Kevin James."
 He called the film "a triumph of recycling" comparing it to Rocky.
 Anderson is critical of the different clashing tones of the film, but calls the characters likable, and writes the "violence adds a frisson of tension to the pic’s mix of grappling, romance and anemic social critique."

 Entertainment Weekly's Lisa Schwarzbaum called it "A cloddish, harmlessly drecky comedy from the Sandler factory of crude mush."

 Nathan Rabin of The A.V.
 Club wrote: "Here Comes The Boom seems to have made it from the pitch stage - Kevin James does MMA to save his school or something! - to the big screen without an iota of inspiration, ambition, or personality seeping in at any juncture."